hamedaravane/purple-land/README.md

 ## License
 Purple Land is licensed under the **Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)**.
 See the [LICENSE file](./LICENSE) for more details.

----

-## Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests for bug fixes, new features, or improvements.

----

-## Acknowledgments
-- **Phaser Team:** For their outstanding game framework.
-- **Open Source Contributors:** For tools and libraries that made this project possible.

----

-Enjoy the game and happy coding!